 Let’stake a close up look at a debt example.
 I have sorted the debts from lowest to highest balance.
 This is the basic principle behind the debt snowball, you attacked the debt with the lowest balance first until it’s gone.
 This helps build momentum.
 You still continue to make minimum payments on all other debts.
 Any extra money you have gets applied to payments for your lowest debt.
 Once that is paid off you move on to the next lowest balance debt.

-The one thing that is not captured is along the way you are still making minimum payments on all debts, so each balance will be decreasing.
-I have not captured that in my examples.
+The one thing that is not captured is since you are still making minimum payments on all debts, each balance will be decreasing.
+That is not reflected in my examples.

 Moving on let’s assume you have now paid off debt #2, you would follow the same steps as you did in the example given above applying debt #2’s payment to debt #3.
 As you can see in the example given below the payment jumped from $125 to $360.